This is not a strict remake of the previous Invisible Man movies, as the plot and main character’s motivations are quite different.

-This film is definitely creepy.
+This movie is definitely creepy.
 In fact, it is probably mine and every other woman’s worse nightmare, being stalked by an ex with no one believing you.
-Elizabeth Moss does a great job of portraying the abused victim.
+Elizabeth Moss does a great job of portraying the abuse victim.
 You can really feel Cecilia’s terror especially when she first tries to escape her abuser.
 I was a bit scared for her and of her ex in that initial scene.
-Especially because of the lengths she had to go to, to avoid his intrusive tech that he had set up around the house.
+Especially because of the lengths she had to go to, to avoid the intrusive tech that he had set up around the house.

 I would liken The Invisible Man a bit to “The Hollow Man” in its themes but with a different tone, as this was more about control over a person than power or sexual assault.
 And if you have any triggers about gaslighting, this is definitely not the horror film for you.

 But where I felt The Invisible Man lets itself down is that it does not focus on Cecilia’s struggle to believe in herself.
 We do not know how long she has been with this abusive man, but I feel like when the strange things start happening – she wouldn’t have been so sure of herself from the start.
 Also, I think it would have been more interesting to keep the audience guessing for a while, so you aren’t sure if what she is saying is the truth.
 Instead, we have the struggle to get other people to believe her, and she ends up isolated yet again and being held against her will in a psych ward.

 But the atmosphere in The Invisible Man is great in keeping you on tenterhooks.
 The shots of open spaces from interesting and wide angles, makes you think the attacks are going to come from anywhere and everywhere.
 And it really drives home the idea that nowhere is safe when someone is invisible.